MSSW Application Requirements and Instructions

 21 hours per week

-Part-TimeOnline OnlyA slower-paced program where students complete the same coursework and practicum as the Two-Year Program but with fewer credits and practicum hours per term.Students who want to complete fewer credits per term and fewer practicum hours per week.Fall or SpringBeginning year two:
+Part-TimeOnline OnlyStudents complete the same curriculum and practicum requirements as the Two-Year pathway with fewer credits and practicum hours per term.Students seeking fewer credits per term and fewer weekly practicum hours.Fall or SpringBeginning year two:

 2 days per week

-One-Year Residency for Working Professionals*In-Person and OnlineA program for current social service professionals, allowing them to count employment toward practicum hours, completed in part-time and full-time in three to four years.Experienced social services or nonprofit professionals who may count part of their employment toward practicum.Fall or SpringUse your approved work site as practicum year three
+One-Year Residency for Working Professionals*In-Person and OnlineA pathway for current social service professionals who may count approved employment activities toward practicum requirements.Experienced social service or nonprofit professionals who may use an approved work site for practicum.Fall or SpringApproved work site used as practicum during the residency year

 Advanced Standing

-• Human Behavior and the Social Environment I & II (6 credits)
+• Human Behavior and the Social Environment I and II — 6 credits

 • Social Work Research